Ceddicedced/roman-numeral-converter/README.md

 # Roman Numeral Converter

-This Python CLI application, developed by [Your Name], provides an easy-to-use interface for converting integers to Roman numerals and vice versa.
-It leverages the Click library to create a user-friendly command-line tool.
+I developed this python cli for my course "Moderne Softwareentwicklung", provides an easy-to-use interface for converting integers to Roman numerals and vice versa.
+It uses the Click library to create a user-friendly command-line tool.

 ## Features